danielminami/accessible_memory_game_shopify/README.md

 Content from cell 1 | Content from cell 2
 Content in the first column | Content in the second column

-## Authors
+## Author

 * **Daniel Minami**
+* minamidaniel@gmail.com

 ## License

-This project is licensed under the Apache License 2.0 License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the Apache License 2.0 License.